finallyupper/24-CV-BoundaryDetection/README.md

 # 24-CV-BoundaryDetection
 This repository contains code for **24-Fall Computer Vision Boundary Detection project**.
 The project dataset is designed to facilitate training and testing of a boundary.

+## Goal
+We focus on detecting image edges using classic algorithms, deliberately avoiding machine learning or deep learning techniques.
+Our goal is to achieve precise boundary detection by combining efficient and interpretable methods that leverage the strengths of traditional filters and advanced post-processing techniques.
+The approach includes the following core components:
+- **Global Filter 1**: Enhances local contrast and reduces noise using CLAHE and Felzenszwalb segmentation.
+- **Global Filter 2**: Extracts both global edges and fine details through median blurring, Sobel filtering, and gamma correction.
+- **Highlight Filter**: Captures significant edges using Canny edge prediction and contour refinement.
+- **Morphological Processor**: Refines edges using erosion and Top-Hat transformations.
+- **Skip Connection**: Integrates outputs for robust and detailed edge maps.

 ## Pipeline Overview
 This is the pipeline we used for our model: